Trilarion/opensourcegames/entries/terasology.md

 - Code language: Java
 - Code license: Apache-2.0

+Stable platform for various types of gameplay settings in a voxel world.
 Not sure if it's a game, a game engine/framework or a graphical/scene framework.

 ## Building